 The RBA Code of Conduct is a set of social, environmental and ethical industry standards.
 The standards set out in the Code of Conduct reference international norms and standards including the Universal Declaration of Human Rights, ILO International Labor Standards, OECD Guidelines for Multinational Enterprises, ISO and SA standards, and many more.
 While the Code of Conduct originated with the electronics industry in mind, it is applicable to and used by many industries beyond electronics.

-In addition, to fully understand the detailed RBA Code of Conduct requirements, please view version 6.0.0 of the RBA Code Interpretation Guidance, which can be found within the VAP Operations Manual here in English, Chinese, Japanese, Korean and Spanish.
+In addition, to fully understand the detailed RBA Code of Conduct requirements, please view version 6.0.1 of the RBA Code Interpretation Guidance, which can be found within the public version of the VAP Operations Manual here in English.

 RBA Code of Conduct 7.0 (effective Jan.
 1, 2021)

 Code Review Process

 The RBA Code of Conduct is reviewed every three years to ensure its relevance to international norms and issues members may face in their supply chains.
 Code of Conduct review processes are extensive (typically one year in duration) and follow an extensive consultation process with members and stakeholders.